amd/aocl-data-analytics/doc/options/all_table.rst

    "csv integers as floats", "integer", ":math:`i=0`", "Whether or not to interpret integers as floating point numbers when using autodetection", ":math:`0 \le i \le 1`"
    "csv datastore precision", "string", ":math:`s=` `double`", "The precision used when reading floating point numbers using autodetection", ":math:`s=` `double`, or `single`."
    "csv use header row", "integer", ":math:`i=0`", "Whether or not to interpret the first row as a header", ":math:`0 \le i \le 1`"
-   "csv warn for missing data", "integer", ":math:`i=0`", "If set to 0, return error if missing data is encountered; if set to, 1 issue a warning and store missing data as either a NaN (for floating point data) or the maximum value of the integer type being used", ":math:`0 \le i \le 1`"
+   "csv warn for missing data", "integer", ":math:`i=0`", "If set to 0, return error if missing data is encountered; if set to 1, issue a warning and store missing data as either a NaN (for floating point data) or the maximum value of the integer type being used", ":math:`0 \le i \le 1`"
    "csv skip footer", "integer", ":math:`i=0`", "Whether or not to ignore the last line when reading a CSV file", ":math:`0 \le i \le 1`"
    "csv delimiter", "string", ":math:`s=` `,`", "The delimiter used when reading CSV files.", "" "csv whitespace delimiter", "integer", ":math:`i=0`", "Whether or not to use whitespace as the delimiter when reading CSV files", ":math:`0 \le i \le 1`"